Skip to content

 Substrate assets are natively interoperable.
 However, developers need to tap into the Substrate API to interact with them, with no real visibility into the EVM.
 Consquently, interoperable Substrate assets are not that attractive for developers building on the EVM.
 To fix that and to help developers tap into the native interoperability that Polkadot/Kusama offers, Moonbeam introduced the concept of XC-20s.

 XC-20s are a unique asset class on Moonbeam.
 It combines the power of Substrate assets (native interoperability) but allows users and developers to interact with them through a familiar ERC-20 interface.
-On the EVM side, XC-20s have an ERC-20 interface, so smart contracts and users can easily interact with them, and no knowledge of Substrate is required.
+On the EVM side, XC-20s follow the standard ERC-20 interface, so smart contracts and users can easily interact with them, and no knowledge of Substrate is required.
 This ultimately provides greater flexibility for developers when working with these types of assets and allows seamless integrations with EVM-based smart contracts such as DEXs and lending platforms, among others.
-Moreover, developers can integrate XC-20s with regular Ethereum development frameworks or dApps, and create connected contracts strategies with such assets.
+Moreover, developers can integrate XC-20s with regular Ethereum development frameworks, or dApps, and create connected contract strategies with such assets.
 Moreover, with the introduction of RT2301, all ERC-20s are XCM-ready, meaning they can also be referred to as XC-20s.

 This page aims to cover the basics on XC-20s, if you want to learn how to interact with or transfer XC-20s, please refer to the Interact with XC-20s or the Using the X-Tokens Pallet To Send XC-20s guides.